Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

 \subsection{Hyperparameters}

 See Table \ref{Hyperparameters} for our hyperparameter choices.
-In general, we seek to show that our networked algorithm is robust to `poor' choices of hyperparameters e.g. low numbers of iterations, as may be required when aiming for practical convergence times in complex real-world problems.
-By contrast, the convergence speed of the independent-learning algorithm (and sometimes also the centralised algorithm) suffers much more significantly without idealised hyperparameter choices.
+In general, we seek to show that our networked algorithm is robust to `poor' choices of hyperparameters, such as low numbers of iterations, as may be required when aiming for practical convergence times in complex real-world problems.
+By contrast, the convergence speed of the independent algorithm suffers much more significantly without idealised hyperparameter choices.
 As such, our experimental demonstrations in the plots generally involve hyperparameter choices at the low end of the values we tested during our research.

-We can group our hyperparameters into those controlling the size of the experiment, those controlling the number of iterations of each loop in the algorithm and those affecting the learning/policy updates or policy adoption ($\beta,\eta,\lambda,\tau,\gamma$).